RXAliman/olopsc-iskolinic/README.md

 <img width="1600" alt="OLOPSC-ISKOLINIC-HEADER" src="https://github.com/user-attachments/assets/d86da463-53d0-4e83-aaea-ad266b1c6cbe" />

 Precursor to the <a href="https://github.com/RXAliman/iskolinic">ISKOLINIC main repository</a>.
-Ongoing Computer Science Thesis project by the ISKOLINIC Team in partnership with Our Lady of Perpetual Succor College (OLOPSC) School Health Services.
+A Computer Science Thesis project by the ISKOLINIC Team actively used by the Our Lady of Perpetual Succor College (OLOPSC) School Health Services.

 ## The ISKOLINIC Team